-In this guitar lesson I’m going to share three essential country lead guitar tips with you.
+In this lead guitar lesson, I’m going to share three essential country lead guitar tips with you.
 Most guitar players already know shapes for their major pentatonic, minor pentatonic, and blues scales but many don’t really know how to use them beyond a simple rock context.
 The tips I’m going to give you here will help you to start using these scales to really make your leads sound more country.
 There is a lead lick for each little concept to help you understand and apply all three concepts.
 There is also an MP3 jam track to make practicing these ideas more fun.
 We will be in the key of A major for this entire lesson.
 If you don’t know the scales below yet, take some time to check out the diagrams and get familiar with them.
 If you are new to lead guitar you might want to go through The Lead Guitar Quick-Start Series here on GuitarLessons.com.

 The first tip I have for you is to “Bend The Two Up To The Three”.
 By that I mean that you can bend the 2nd scale degree of a major pentatonic scale up to the 3rd scale degree to get a really country sound.
 Check out the video for an example of how this sounds and then download the pdf to try lick #1.